Winter swimming myth-busting

 Myth #1: You should jump or dive straight in

-It's true that you should get into cold water quickly.
+You shouldn't dither, but you shouldn't get in quickly either.
 It takes 60-90 seconds for cold water shock to pass, and if you get in incrementally you could spend your entire swim time getting used.
 But cold water shock includes a gasp reflex and you don't want to submerge your head while this is happening.
-Instead, walk in up to your shoulders, spend a couple of minutes standing or treading water and then start your swim.
-Once the cold water shock has passed, you're welcome to jump in.
+Instead, walk in steadily up to your shoulders, spend a couple of minutes standing or treading water and then start your swim.

 Myth #2: You have to swim for half-an-hour to get hypothermia

 There is some truth around it taking 30 minutes to become hypothermic, but what many people don't realise is that your body temperature continues to drop AFTER you get out of the water.
 Hypothermia is when your core body temperature falls under 35 degrees centigrade.
 When you swim in cold water, your core temperature drops.
 But when you get out and get dressed, it carries on dropping as the cold blood near your skin and in your extremities mixes with the warmer blood at your core.
 This is called the afterdrop.
 So, for example, you could swim for 15 minutes and carry on cooling for 20 minutes and still get hypothermia.